Common Turkic alphabet: History

-The Tatar Latin script, introduced in September 1999 and canceled in January 2005, used a slightly different set of additional letters (ŋ instead of ñ, ə instead of ä), and the letter ɵ instead of Turkish ö.
+The Tatar Latin script, introduced in September 1999 and cancelled in January 2005, used a slightly different set of additional letters (ŋ instead of ñ, ə instead of ä), and the letter ɵ instead of Turkish ö.
 Since December 24, 2012, the common Turkic alphabet has been officially used as a means of transliterating the Tatar Cyrillic alphabet.

 In 2019, an updated version of the Uzbek Latin alphabet was revealed by the Uzbek government, with five letters being updated; it was proposed to represent the sounds "ts", "sh", "ch", "oʻ" and "gʻ" by the letters "c", "ş", "ç", "ó" and "ǵ", respectively.
 This reverses a 1995 reform, and brings the orthography closer to that of Turkish and also of Turkmen, Karakalpak, Kazakh (2018 version) and Azerbaijani.

 In April 2021, a revised version of the Kazakh Latin alphabet was presented, introducing the letters Ä ä (Ə ə), Ö ö (Ө ө), Ü ü (Ү ү), Ğ ğ (Ғ ғ), Ū ū (Ұ ұ), Ñ ñ (Ң ң), and Ş ş (Ш ш).
-This version will be officially implemented starting 2023.
+The Kazakh government started implementing this version in 2023, and they plan to fully replace the Kazakh Cyrillic alphabet with it by 2031.

-The 3rd Meeting of the Turkic World Common Alphabet Commission was held in Baku, Azerbaijan, on September 9-11, 2024 in cooperation with the Turkic Academy and the Turkish Language Association.
+The 3rd Meeting of the Turkic World Common Alphabet Commission was held in Baku, Azerbaijan, on September 9–11, 2024, in cooperation with the Turkic Academy and the Turkish Language Association.
 At the meeting attended by the commission members of the Organization of Turkic States (OST) member countries, a consensus was reached on the Common Turkic Alphabet proposal.
 The 34-letter Common Turkic Alphabet was designed taking into account the different dialects and language needs of the Turkic world.

 Grapheme-phoneme correspondences

 The orthographies of Turkic languages are largely phonetic, meaning that the pronunciation of a word can usually be determined from its spelling.
 This rule excludes recent loanwords such as proper names.
-The letters representing vowel sounds in Turkic dialects are, in alphabetical order, a, ä and e, ı, i, o, ö, u, ü.
+The letters representing vowel sounds in Turkic dialects are, in alphabetical order: a, ä, e, ı, i, o, ö, u, ü.
 (Note: The vowel represented by ı is also commonly transcribed as in linguistic literature.)